 The CEO of Valley National Bancorp (VLY) is Buying Shares

 In addition to Ira Robbins, 3 other VLY executives reported Buy trades in the last month.
-This recent transaction increases Ira Robbins’ holding in the company by 1.15% to a total of $1.75 million.
+Following this transaction Ira Robbins’ holding in the company was increased by 1.13% to a total of $1.69 million.

 See today’s analyst top recommended stocks >>

 Based on Valley National Bancorp’s latest earnings report for the quarter ending December 31, the company posted quarterly revenue of $381 million and quarterly net profit of $38.1 million.
 In comparison, last year the company earned revenue of $343 million and had a net profit of $77.1 million.
-VLY’s market cap is $3.21B and the company has a P/E ratio of 8.57.
-The company has a one-year high of $12.14 and a one-year low of $7.36.
+The company has a one-year high of $12.14 and a one-year low of $6.66.
+VLY’s market cap is $3.06B and the company has a P/E ratio of 8.27.

-The insider sentiment on Valley National Bancorp has been positive according to 49 insider trades in the past three months.
-This sentiment is higher than the average sentiment of company insiders in this sector.
+The insider sentiment on Valley National Bancorp has been positive according to 52 insider trades in the past three months.
+This sentiment is slightly higher than the average sentiment of company insiders in this sector.

 TipRanks has tracked 36,000 company insiders and found that a few of them are better than others when it comes to timing their transactions.
 See which 3 stocks are most likely to make moves following their insider activities.